 - 1. With a drain pan under the hub cap, remove the hub cap assembly allowing oil to drain. - 2.
 Lift the wheel off of the ground. - 3.
 Adjust slack adjuster to eliminate brake drag during tire/wheel rotation. - 4.
 Remove outer lock nut and inner nut and lock washer. - 5.
-Tighten the inner adjustment nut to a minimum of 75 ft.-lbs., while rotating wheel to insure proper seating of the bearings and cups in the wheel hub. - 6.
-Loosen the inner adjustment nut so that the wheel will turn freely. - 7.
-Retighten the inner adjustment nut to 50 ft.-lbs. while rotating the wheel, to properly position the bearings for the final adjustment. - 8.
-Loosen the inner adjustment nut 1/3 turn. - Install the spindle nut lock washer so that the dowel on the inner nut will align with a hole in the lock washer and the washer tang fits in the spindle keyway.
+Tighten the inner adjustment nut to a minimum of 75 ft.-lbs., while rotating wheel to ensure proper seating of the bearings and cups in the wheel hub. - 6.
+Loosen the inner adjustment nut so that the wheel will turn freely. - Retighten the inner adjustment nut to 50 ft.-lbs. while rotating the wheel, to properly position the bearings for the final adjustment. - 8.
+Loosen the inner adjustment nut 1/3 turn. - 9.
+Install the spindle nut lock washer so that the dowel on the inner nut will align with a hole in the lock washer and the washer tang fits in the spindle keyway.
+Torque outer spindle nut, "Wheel Fasteners" on page 2-2.